Low Traffic Neighbourhoods

 Our low traffic neighbourhoods are being delivered through national government and Transport for London (TfL) funding that has been designated to support active travel.
-Both streams of funding have strict timelines in place.
+Both streams of funding had strict timelines in place.

 Proposals from all London boroughs had to be submitted, designed and delivered quickly, all of which meant that we were unable to follow our normal practice of extensive consultation prior to schemes being considered.
 Funding bids were submitted in June 2020 and projects had to be in place by September 2020.

-These measures are being introduced on a trial basis for six months using Experimental Traffic Orders (ETOs), which can be brought into force quickly, using low cost and temporary materials.
-The schemes are being monitored for effectiveness and residents are invited to share feedback throughout the trial period.
-Appropriate modifications and adjustments will be made to the schemes during this time, in light of feedback received.
+These measures were introduced on a trial basis using Experimental Traffic Management Orders (ETMOs), which are brought into force quickly, using low cost and temporary materials.
+The schemes have been monitored for effectiveness throughout and residents were invited to share feedback during the first six months of the trial period.

 Approximately two weeks before the schemes were implemented, local residents received a letter informing them of the new trials.